Author – Nishant Tomar

-Smart grid is a new power distribution system that utilizes smart communication between different components of an electrical grid using automation and computing.
+Smart grid is a new power distribution system that utilizes smart communication between different components of an electrical grid through automation and computing.
 Smart grid offers numerous advantages such as reliability, flexibility and efficiency of the energy system such as Reduction in T&D losses, better power outage management, peak load management and bringing renewable energy to the mainstream power grid.

 Microgrids are gaining widespread popularity due to their increased reliability and flexibility.
 A power microgrid is a localized grouping of electric sources that are connected to a centralized power grid, but are capable of disconnecting and operating autonomously.
-This helps consumers to gain control of power, regulate energy costs, reduce emissions and increase use of renewables as per their requirement.
+This helps consumers to gain control of power, regulate energy costs, reduce emissions and increase the use of renewables as per their requirement.
 Further, the ability to work both on and off the grid in case of power outages, extreme weather or for economic reasons increases the reliability of the system.

 Renewables are no longer considered as alternative energy sources, but have become part of the mainstream power grid.
 Renewable energy forecasting can now be done through Renewable Energy Management Centers (REMC).
 A typical REMC contains a SCADA system for gathering data, a forecasting tool and a scheduling tool, that helps in managing the generation pattern, usage and requirement of RE.
 Microgrids play an important role in making renewables mainstream and in providing power to the most remote rural areas.

-Some microgrid projects currently in operation in India are in the Andaman Islands where the India Coast Guard operates a microgrid.
+Some microgrid projects in India currently in operation are in the Andaman Islands where the India Coast Guard operates a microgrid.
 Greenpeace Foundation has deployed a solar microgrid in Dharnai village in the state of Bihar.
 Many villages in Karnataka have deployed solar-storage DC microgrids.
 Gram Oorja Microgrid has an installed power of 45.7kW serving 230 households across 10 villages in rural Maharashtra.

 Smart Power Technologies In India

 Apart from these well-established power innovations, there were some other new smart power technologies in India highlighted at the India Smart Utility Week.
-Digital technologies like the Internet of Things (IOT), artificial intelligence using machine learning, blockchain technologies, cloud computing-based technologies are bound to transform the Indian power sector soon.
+Digital technologies like the Internet of Things (IoT), artificial intelligence using machine learning, blockchain technologies, cloud computing-based technologies are bound to transform the Indian power sector soon.

 Artificial Intelligence (AI) enabled by big data technologies, predictive analysis and machine learning can help power utilities to gather a large amount of data and then train the system to predict and respond to power outages.
-Most important usage of AI based on analytics is in Assets Management Systems which monitors the health of power infrastructure and can create predictive maintenance schedules.
+The most important usage of AI based on analytics is in Assets Management Systems which monitors the health of power infrastructure and can create predictive maintenance schedules.